Applications are invited for Joint Japan/World Bank Graduate Scholarships Program (JJ/WBGSP) from Japan and developing countries students.

 How to Apply

-- How to apply: Applicants can apply for programmes to both Preferred and Partner Programs.
+- How to apply: Applicants can apply for scholarships to both Preferred and Partner Programs.
 Once you are familiar with the application requirements and processes, click here to apply, and refer to the “Accessing your online application” and “Navigating your online application” to navigate step-by-step the online application.
 Those seeking a JJ/WBGSP Partner Program scholarship (.xlsx 15 KB) must first apply for admission to one or more of the Partner Masters Degree Program(s).
 Inquiries on how to submit an admissions application to a partner program should be submitted to the respective university.

 - Supporting Documents: To apply you need to submit the following documents: Two recommendation letters, One completed Application Form (which includes an applicant’s agreement to conditions stated on the Signature Page of the Application Form).
 Applicant’s Bachelor’s degree diploma, C.V. has written in English, unconditional (except for financing) Letter of Admission for the upcoming academic year to the JJ/WBGSP preferred university master’s program.